 Please note it is extremely important to read the instructions on how to mix a particular adhesive.

-Step 1: Read and follow the manufacturers instructions
+Step 1: Read and follow the manufacturer’s instructions

 But generally speaking the ratio of water to the adhesive should be 30:1.
 In other words, measure 30 parts cold water and pour it in a bucket.
 You can use a cup to measure.
 Scoop up 1 part dry, unmodified potato starch into the measuring cup.
-For example, if you need approximately 10 cups wallpaper paste, you’ll need 30 cups water in the bucket and 1 cup powder adhesive in the measuring cup.
+For example, if you need approximately 10 cups of wallpaper paste, you’ll need 30 cups of water in the bucket and 1 cup of powder adhesive in the measuring cup.

 Step 2: Sprinkle the powder adhesive into the cold water a little at a time

 Stirring constantly using a wooden spatula.
 The mechanical action of stirring will help break the starch granules down.
 If you don’t do this, it will form lumps and that is not good as it can cause bulbs when applied between the wallpaper and the wall.
 After the mixture is consistent let it settle for 5 minutes or so.
-Return to stir the mixture approximately after the five minutes or so.
+Return to stir the mixture for approximately five minutes or so.